Animation of Exponential function and Derivative (for Students)

 In comparison to the exponential curve, the derivative curve seems to “move”.

-To understand the behavior of such curves, recall the “\(a^x\)” and “\(\log a\)” explained in the previous section.
+To understand the behavior of such curves, recall the “

-- After that, it gradually becomes the product of \(a^x\) multiplied by a value larger than \(1\).
+multiplied by . - After that, it gradually becomes the product of

 The two animations mentioned above are better understood if you watch them at the same time.
 Accordingly, I have also created a new animation that consists of these two animations side by side.
 In this page, this new animation is named “Parallel animation”.